educasuisse/college-des-pleiades.ch/readme.md

-# Educasuisse.ch
+# college-des-pleiades.ch

-This repository contain the website for [Educasuisse](https://educasuisse.ch/).
+This repository contain the website for [Collège des Pléiades](https://college-des-pleiades.ch).

 It is based on [Jekyll](https://jekyllrb.com/).